Volunteer Thornton Programs

 SNOWBUSTERS (Arts and Culture)

 Enjoy the winter while helping someone in need.
 As snowbuster, volunteers shovel snow for elderly and disabled residents so that they can safely receive their mail, prescriptions, and meals.
 Snowbusters shovel for one or more residents within 24 hours after each storm.
+Available for minors IF accompanied by an approved Snowbuster adult.

 STORM DRAIN MARKER PROGRAM (Infrastructure)